stevemines/TaskManager.Api/README.md

 - **.NET 9**: Utilizes the latest features and performance improvements of the .NET platform.
 - **Minimal APIs**: Implements lightweight HTTP APIs using the minimal API approach for simplicity and performance.
 - **C#**: Core programming language for all business logic and data models.
-- **In-Memory Data Store**: Uses an in-memory database for development and testing purposes.
+- **SQLite Data Store**: Uses a SQLite database for development and testing purposes.
 - **xUnit**: Unit testing framework for .NET, used for automated tests.
 - **Moq**: Mocking library for isolating dependencies in unit tests.